Getting rid of body hair - for young teens

 - Using depilatories, (say dee-pil-a-tor-eez) where something is put onto the skin that damages the hair so that it can be rubbed off.

-As they reach puberty, girls often start shaving their armpits and legs, and sometimes around the bikini line to remove any pubic hair that may show when wearing bathers in the summer.
+After they reach puberty, girls often start shaving their armpits and legs, and sometimes around the bikini line to remove any pubic hair that may show when wearing bathers in the summer.

 The smoothness from shaving lasts for one to three days.